c0rydoras/slides/README.md

 ```

 For security reasons, you must pass a file that has execution permissions
-for the slides to be pre-processed.
+for the folien to be pre-processed.
 You can use `chmod` to add these permissions.

 ```bash
 chmod +x file.md